 Contact A Peachtree City Personal Injury Attorney Today

 Catastrophic injury victims may wish to pursue legal action depending on the circumstances of their injuries.
 An injury claim can provide for medical expenses, lost wages, and offer some measure of relief for pain and suffering—though nothing can truly replace good health.
-Contact an experienced personal injury attorney to protect your or your family member’s rights.
-At the Law Office of Jason Shultz, our attorneys are prepared to give you a free consultation about your claim today.
-Call us at 404-474-0804 to get help now.
+The Law Office of Jason R. Schultz, P.C., can guide you through the legal process and fight for the compensation you deserve.